+- Genesys Customer Care website.

-- Genesys Technical Support website at http://genesyslab.com/support. - Genesys Documentation wiki at http://docs.genesyslab.com/. - Genesys Documentation Library DVD and/or the Developer Documentation CD, which you can order by e-mail from Genesys Order Management at orderman@genesyslab.com
+- Genesys Documentation website.

+- Genesys Documentation Library DVD, which you can order by e-mail from Genesys Order Management at orderman@genesys.com.

 Document Conventions

 This document uses certain stylistic and typographical conventions-introduced here-that serve as shorthands for particular kinds of information.